databendlabs/databend-docs/docs/en/guides/40-load-data/00-stage/00-what-is-stage.md

 An external stage enables you to specify an object storage location outside of where Databend resides.
 For instance, if you have datasets in a Google Cloud Storage container, you can create an external stage using that container.
 When creating an external stage, you must provide connection information for Databend to connect to the external location.

 Below is an example of creating an external stage.
-Let's say you have datasets in a bucket named `databend` in your object storage:
+Let's say you have datasets in an Amazon S3 bucket named `databend-doc`:

 ![alt text](@site/docs/public/img/guides/external-stage.png)